Saree Shopping In Kolkata: 10 Best Shops To Satisfy Your Inner Shopaholic

 Frequently Asked Questions

 Inexpensive sarees can be found in New Market, Hatibagan Market, and Burrabazar.
-Following are some markets that have many sarees at reasonable prices.
-Another vital reason these markets are extremely famous is the wide variety available, whereby sarees in different fabrics, designs, and colours can also be found without spending a fortune.
+They offer a wide variety in different fabrics, designs, and colours.

-Yes, some of Kolkata's high-end saree shopping hubs would be South City Mall and Quest Mall.
-These malls have luxury stores with designer sarees and high fashion.
-Malls are comfortable and luxurious for shopping because they are air-conditioned with various dining and entertainment options.
+Yes, some of Kolkata's high-end saree shopping hubs would be South City Mall and Quest Mall featuring luxury stores with designer sarees and high fashion.

-Yes, one can get sarees from other states of India from Kolkata, especially the markets such as Dakshinapan Shopping Complex.
-This complex consists of shops that sell traditional Indian wear, particularly from different states, be it handloom sarees, silk sarees, or any other ethnic wear.
+Yes, the markets such as Dakshinapan Shopping Complex consists of shops that sell traditional Indian wear, particularly from different states, be it handloom sarees, silk sarees, or any other ethnic wear.

 Recommended Articles